Abstracts

 Agile: You Keep Using That Word...

 Much like the DOTCOM boom when everyone declared themselves a programmer, once David Norton (Gartner Research) declared agile mainstream on August 26, 2009, you can’t throw a stone without hitting someone who claims to be an Agilista.
-From the proliferation of “agile” frameworks and certifications, to all of the people who decided to hang out a shingle as a coach, it can be hard to remember what is the essence of being agile.
-In this talk, I remove the fluff and hyperbole, and get down to the roots of what it means to be agile.
+From the proliferation of “agile” frameworks and certifications to everyone who decided to hang out a shingle as a coach, it can be hard to remember the essence of being agile.
+In this talk, I remove the fluff and hyperbole and get down to the roots of what it means to be agile.

 Architecture